tnaccarato/Crop-Forcasting-MLP/README.md

-# Machine Learning Model for Predicting Export Crop Values
+# Muli-Layer Peceptron for Predicting Export Crop Values

 ## Overview

-This project involves the development of a machine learning model aimed at predicting the export value of crops three years into the future.
+This project involves the development of a machine learning model aimed at predicting the export value of specific groups of crops three years into the future.
 The model is built using a Multi-Layer Perceptron (MLP) regression model, which was trained on historical crop data.
 The objective is to forecast future crop export values for different geographic regions, enabling better planning and decision-making.

 ## Table of Contents